Sep 1, 2022

 TIM: And they wrote a book called Rabid, where they trace the history of rabies all the way back to the beginning.

-BILL WASIK: There are references to rabies going back as far as we have human writing.
-In the Sumerian literature, in the Acadian literature.
+BILL WASIK: There are references to rabies going back as far as we have human writing in the Sumerian literature in the Akkadian literatures.

 TIM: For thousands of years, we have been throwing everything and anything we can think of at this disease, and failing.

-TIM: Desperate.
-For example, in Roman and Greek times, if you're Jeanna and you got bit by a bat, you might have tried…
+TIM: Desperate, for example, in Roman and Greek times if you're a Jeanna and you got bit by a bat, you might have tried.

 JAD: Wait a second.
 How would a rooster's anus cure ever catch on in the first place?
 I mean, it wouldn't work.

-TIM: So every so often, the healer's gonna come along with his rooster's anus and, you know, put it on your wound and—
+TIM: So every so often a healer is going to come along with his rooster's anus and, you know, put it on your wound.

-BILL WASIK: Case closed.
-We have our rabies cure.
+BILL WASIK: And sure enough, it works.
+Case closed, we have our rabies cure.

-ROBERT: So you're saying that Pliny’s list is a lot of lucky accidents by sorcerers.
+ROBERT: So you're saying that applying this list is a lot of lucky accidents by sorcerers?

 TIM: Yeah, I think that lucky accidents were kind of probably what kept some of these things kicking around long enough to become accepted.

 JAD: What do we know about rabies for real?
-I mean, what do we actually know about the disease?
+Like, what do we actually know about the disease?

 TIM: I mean, not much.
 We know it's a very unusual virus.

 MONICA MURPHY: Yeah.
-The way a typical virus travels is it has a port of entry, it replicates locally, it makes it into the bloodstream, it circulates widely, it finds its target tissues, and then it replicates there.
+The way a typical virus travels is it has a port of entry.
+It replicates locally, it makes it into the bloodstream, it circulates widely, it finds its target tissues and then it replicates.

-So you get a wound, it gets infected, that goes into the blood.
-But rabies?
+TIM: So you get a wound it gets infected that goes into the blood.
+But rabies ...

 MONICA MURPHY: It enters the body at the bite wound site.

-TIM: So in Jeanna's case, the tip of her finger.
+TIM: Say in Jeanna's case, the tip of her finger.

 MONICA MURPHY: It binds to a nerve right there.